ahmadjumaamohamad/Music-Player-Promotion/README.md

 - [ ] Preview the index.html
 - [ ] Demonstrate how computers communicate (must know vocabulary)
 - [ ] Complete first draft of music player
-- [ ] Music Player Case Study: record image of music player / transfer to computer (email, etc.) / transfer to
+- [ ] Music Player Case Study: record image of music player / transfer to computer (email, etc.)
+/ transfer to Explorer Folder of Music Player
+/ link to index.html (internal file, not server link)

 ### Copy these files into your Music Player Repository
 - Double Click on the index.html to render locally for immediate changes